 Following the valley northward, we'll reach the Cañon del Río Claro Reserve, where the cacophonous emergence of hundreds of Oilbirds from their cave will rank among the tour's great highlights, even for those who have seen this unique species elsewhere.
 Río Claro also hosts the rare Antioquia Bristle-Tyrant, Magdalena Antbird, Saffron-headed Parrot, and more widespread but often elusive birds like Russet-winged Schiffornis or Slaty-winged Foliage-gleaner, so we'll do a bit of walking for them and many other foothill species.
 Heading back into the valley, we'll hop next to the ProAves reserve named Reinita Cielo Azul-Cerulean Warbler-set in the lovely oak-rich cloudforests of the Serranía Yariguies.
-At higher elevations here, some truly tough birds are the order of the day: Gorgeted Wood-Quail, Parker's Antbird, Magdalena Tapaculo, White-bellied and Ochre-breasted antpittas, and Yellow-throated Spadebill among them.
-Near our lodge, set near shady cacao plantations, we'll look for Niceforo's Wren, Turquoise Dacnis, Yellow-browed Shrike-Vireo, Double-banded Graytail, the very rare Chestnut-bellied Hummingbird, and hopefully (if one is around) Recurve-billed Bushbird.
+At higher elevations here, some truly tough birds are the order of the day: Parker's Antbird, Magdalena Tapaculo, White-bellied and Ochre-breasted antpittas, and Yellow-throated Spadebill among them.
+Near our lodge, set near shady cacao plantations, we'll look for Niceforo's Wren, Turquoise Dacnis, Yellow-browed Shrike-Vireo, Double-banded Graytail, and the very rare Chestnut-bellied Hummingbird.